LivTel/Docker_Loki/README.md

 # Docker_Loki

-A test bed for evluating Loki for LT Operations.
+A test bed for evaluating Loki for LT Operations.
 Not a mature installation.

 This Docker contains Loki (queryable log database) and Alloy (ingestion agent).
 Typically these would probably be run in a single docker compose with grafana since they are all interdependent, but for testing and evaluation I have left the Grafana running in its own environment (https://github.com/LivTel/Docker_SDBgrafana).